 Most companies in the label printing industry have traditionally taken a very narrow view of what makes their particular offering more attractive than a competitor's, and that key differentiator has often come down to one factor - the unit price of a single printed piece (whether it's an envelope, a brochure, or a product label).
 In this desperate game to "beat the other guy", getting a quote is often a difficult process and you need an advanced math degree to even make sense of the all "add-ons" buried in the fine print.
 Let's explore why comparing offerings can actually be misleading and you may forget some significant factors when making this decision.
 In short, it's critical to consider one concept that is very often overlooked - what we call "Total Cost of Ownership" (or TCO).

-Sure, when you look at your product (say it's a bottle of shampoo for instance) you need to consider many things - how much you can sell it for, how much it costs to make and ship it, what the bottle and packaging costs, and of course don't forget the product label.
+Sure, when you look at your product (say it's a bottle of shampoo for instance) you need to consider many things - how much you can sell it for, how much it costs to make and ship it, what the bottle and packaging costs, and of course don't forget the cost of printing labels.
 Assuming you've remembered all the costs, then you also need to make sure the profit margin is sufficient to make a healthy profit - otherwise you won't be around long enough to be too concerned about the rest.
-Sadly, the product labels are something that often get forgotten until the last minute, and then the focus goes firmly onto "how much per label can I afford to pay and not break the formula?".
+Sadly, the labeling cost is something that is often forgotten until the last minute, and then the focus goes firmly onto "how much per label can I afford to pay and not break the formula?".
 This is what we like to call the "False Economics of Product Labeling".

 Quantity Drives Price